 New data are only used to update disseminated data if provided according to the provision schedule set by Eurostat, or in the case of reported errors.

-In addition to the validation made on the primary data, the sport trade data are as well validated before being uploaded.
+In addition to the validation made on the primary data, the sport trade data are validated as well before being uploaded.

 18.5.
 Data compilation